Bodo League massacre: Executions

-Prisoners lie on the ground before execution by South Korean troops near Daejon, South Korea, July 1950.
-Photo by U.S. Army Maj.
-Abbott.

-South Korean soldiers walk among bodies of South Korean political prisoners shot near Daejon, South Korea, July 1950.
-Photo by U.S. Army Major Abbott.

 Under the leadership of Kim Il Sung, the Korean People's Army attacked from the north on 25 June 1950, starting the Korean War.
 According to Kim Mansik, who was a military police superior officer, President Syngman Rhee ordered the execution of people related to either the Bodo League or the South Korean Workers Party on 27 June 1950.
 The first massacre was started one day later in Hoengseong, Gangwon Province on 28 June.
 Retreating South Korean forces and anti-communist groups executed the alleged communist prisoners, along with many of the Bodo League members.
 The executions were performed without any trials or sentencing.
 Kim Tae Sun, the chief of the Seoul Metropolitan Police, admitted to personally executing at least 12 "communists and suspected communists" after the outbreak of the war.
 When Seoul was recaptured in late September 1950, an estimated 30,000 South Koreans were summarily deemed collaborators with the North Koreans and shot by ROK forces.
 At least one US lieutenant colonel is known to have approved the executions at the request of a South Korean regimental commander.
 Lt.
 Col. Rollins S. Emmerich, after initially stalling and disapproving, told the South Korean regimental commander Kim Chong-won that he could kill a large number of political prisoners in Busan if the North Korean troops approached so that they would not fall into enemy hands.
 A mass execution of 3,400 South Koreans did indeed take place near Busan that summer.